psx95/learning-go/concurrency/concurrency-patterns.md

 // worker converts strings from input channel to integers and sends
-// the results to an out channel. func worker(inCh <-chan string, outCh chan<- int, errCh<- error) {
+// the results to an out channel.
+// This function is meant to be called as a goroutine. func worker(inCh <-chan string, outCh chan<- int, errCh<- error) {
     for msg := range in {
         i, err := strconv.Atoi(msg)